ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/Analysis.md

 ### Analysis.SelectBodiesWithoutPhysicsRegion()

-Run the SelectBodiesWithoutPhysicsRegion action to select the bodies that don’t belong to a Physics Region.
+Run the SelectBodiesWithoutPhysicsRegion action to select the bodies that don't belong to a Physics Region.

 <!-- !! processed by numpydoc !! -->